Hitman (franchise): 2015–present: World of Assassination trilogy, self-publication, and Freelancer

 Hitman 3 was revealed at the PlayStation 5 reveal event in 2020 and released in January 2021 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Stadia, and Nintendo Switch (as a cloud version).
 Developed and self-published by IO Interactive, the game allowed players to carry over progress from the previous two titles and introduced VR support, extending to imported levels from earlier games.
 Hitman 3 was praised as the best entry in the series and became the most commercially successful Hitman game.
 IO supported it with extensive downloadable content and free updates, adding new features, game modes, and maps.
 In January 2023, IO merged Hitman and Hitman 2 into Hitman 3, renaming it Hitman: World of Assassination.

 A digital-only collection of the World of Assassination trilogy, released on 20 January 2022, included Hitman 3 and access passes for content from Hitman and Hitman 2.
 A Premium Add-Ons bundle offered all DLC except for Hitman 3s "Seven Deadly Sins" expansion.
 The collection was available for PlayStation 4, PlayStation 5, Xbox Series X/S, Steam, and Epic Games.

 Under license from IO, Hitman Sniper: The Shadows, a sequel to Hitman: Sniper, was developed by Square Enix Montreal and released for iOS and Android on 3 March 2022.
 The game retained the sniping mechanics of its predecessor but did not feature Agent 47 as a playable character.
 This marked the final Hitman game published by Square Enix before it sold most of its assets to Embracer Group, and the game was discontinued by January 2023.

 On 26 January 2023, IO Interactive launched the "Freelancer" mode for Hitman 3.
-This mode follows Agent 47's life in a safehouse as he dismantles crime syndicates with Diana as his handler.
+The mode follows Agent 47's life in a safehouse as he dismantles crime syndicates with Diana as his handler.
 Players choose targets and gear, balancing risk and reward, as failure results in losing equipment.
 The mode includes 100 mastery levels, unlocking new gear, outfits, and safehouse decorations.